-- A rental textbook will be provided for you: Introductory Chemistry, 6th edition, by Nivaldo Tro.
-It must be returned in good shape by the end of your grading semester or you will need to purchase it (approx. \$227). - You must have a scientific calculator with scientific notation, √, & log (like TI-30IIX) and bring it to every class and test. - You will need to enroll in Aktiv Learning (access given by instructor) to obtain access to the online homework assignments which are part of your grade. - You must login into moodlede.selu.edu and validate this syllabus and the course policies to notify that you have received and read this syllabus.
+- You must have a scientific calculator with scientific notation, √, & log (like TI-30IIX) and bring it to every class and test. - You will need to enroll in Pearson Mastering Chemistry (access given by instructor) to obtain access to the eTextbook: Introductory Chemistry, 7th edition, by Nivaldo J. Tro. - You will need to enroll in Aktiv Learning (access given by instructor) to obtain access to the online homework assignments which are part of your grade. - You must login into Canvas and complete the Course Syllabus and University Policy Statements Validation to acknowledge that you have received and read this syllabus.